-The crime risk index within the Site PMA (95) is below both those of the city (153) and national average (100).
+The crime risk index within the Site PMA (90) is below that of the city (128) and the national average (100).
 As such, it is not anticipated that the perception of crime within the market will have any significant impact on the subject's marketability.